 - Once everything is mixed together, drain off excess liquid before serving.

 - Top with sesame seeds or chia seeds!

 - How many add-ins can you think of for this side dish?
 Tomatoes, radishes, carrots…?

-- 2 cups peeled and spiralized, sliced or chopped cucumber (about 2 medium-sized cucumbers)
+- 2 cups cucumber, peeled and spiralized can also slice or chop, about 2 medium-sized cucumbers

 - 2 Tablespoons seasoned rice vinegar

-- Allow cucumber to drain in a colander for about 20 minutes and blot dry with a towel.
+- Allow cut cucumber to drain in a colander for about 15 minutes and blot dry with a towel.

 - Discard loose and excess seeds.

 - Toss cucumber and red onion with seasoned rice vinegar.

 - If desired, toast sesame seeds by heating in non-stick pan for about 5 minutes or until sesame seeds begin to brown and are fragrant.
 Stir frequently.